HB489 Alabama 2019 Session

 - License plates, emergency medical services providers, distinctive license plates provided for, Sec.
 32-6-281 added

-This bill would provide for a distinctive license plate for emergency medical services providers and would provide for criminal penalties for fraudulently obtaining a distinctive license plate.
+The bill creates a distinctive EMSP license plate for licensed emergency medical services providers and sets rules for issuance, use, and penalties for fraud.

 - Subjects